langjam/jam0001/guitarvydas/README.md

 - prolog.js
 - etc.

+[^1]: I've tried only some of these choices.

 # PEG
 PEG means Parsing Expression Grammars.

 Many PEG libraries exist for many languages.

-I currently think the Ohm-JS, and especially the Ohm Editor, are the best-of-breed in PEG technologies.
+I currently think that Ohm-JS, and especially the Ohm Editor, are the best-of-breed in PEG technologies.

 # Separation of Concerns